vvsShankar/events/README.md

 Please note that
-the following folders are plugins.
+Custom post type and event details are plugin folders.
 This needs to go inside the plugin folder.
-Custom post type
-event details